DragonSenses/Algorithms/LeetCode/58-length-of-last-word/problem.md

 - **Constant Space Usage:** The algorithm uses a fixed amount of space for a few variables (`i`, `length`).
 - **No Additional Data Structures:** The space complexity remains constant because there are no additional data structures that grow with input size.
 - **Overall Space Complexity:** The space complexity is `O(1)` as the space used does not depend on the size of the input string.

+# Built-In String Functions

+## **Intuition**

+Being proficient with built-in functions for the String data type in various programming languages can greatly simplify tasks such as trimming empty spaces, finding character positions, and more.
+These functions provide quick and efficient ways to manipulate strings.

+**In Java**, here are some useful built-in functions:
+- **String.trim()**: Returns a copy of the string with leading and trailing whitespaces removed.
+- **String.length()**: Returns the length of the string.
+- **String.lastIndexOf(char)**: Returns the index of the last occurrence of the given character.

+For more details on the Java String API, refer to the [official documentation](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html).

+**In TypeScript**, here are some equivalent functions:
+- **String.prototype.trim()**: Similar to Java's trim() function, it removes leading and trailing whitespaces.
+- **String.prototype.length**: Returns the length of the string.
+- **String.prototype.lastIndexOf()**: Finds the last occurrence of a specified value in a string.